Bhart97/CDE-project/module/part a/README.md

 **5. Automation Through Scripting**

-Automation is what allows for cloud engineers to become successful in their careers.
+Automation is what allows for cloud practitioners to become successful in their careers.
 For this step, you will be creating a Bash script that will automatically run the ```hello.py``` that you have created and store its content within a HTML file called ```<firstname_lastname>.html```.
 You are not required to understand web programming to complete this step but here is a quick overview: HTML provides the structural component to store data, CSS makes your web page more visually appealing and intuitive, and JavaScript gives functionality to your web page.
 You need only to concern with [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).

 Carefully examine ```example.sh``` to understand how to create / modify the necessary HTML file. ```#!/bin/bash``` is the required header in order for a Bash script to run.
 After creating a Bash script called ```script.sh```, run the following command through either the Linux terminal or Windows Command Prompt:
 ```